Marquee deployment

 Two Figure 02 humanoid robots, manufactured by California-based Figure AI, deployed on the body-shop assembly line at BMW Group Plant Spartanburg in South Carolina.
 Their primary task was a classic pick-and-place workflow: lifting sheet-metal parts from racks or bins and placing them on welding fixtures with a 5-millimeter placement tolerance.
 Once placed, a traditional six-axis industrial welding robot performed the welding and fed parts into the main production line.

-The deployment ran ten-hour shifts, Monday through Friday.
-Operating-data totals across the eleven-month pilot:
+The robots ran ten-hour shifts, Monday through Friday.
+Across the eleven-month pilot:

 The robots ran on Figure 02 hardware (Figure AI's second-generation humanoid platform) with the company's autonomy stack.
 The deployment was structured as a technical evaluation pilot rather than an open-ended commercial operation; the evaluation criteria were defined in advance and the operation concluded on schedule.